CZ-NIC/knot/src/knot/modules/dnsproxy/dnsproxy.rst

 fallback
 ........

-If enabled, localy unsatisfied queries leading to REFUSED (no zone) are forwarded.
+If enabled, locally unsatisfied queries leading to REFUSED (no zone) are forwarded.
 If disabled, all queries are directly forwarded without any local attempts to resolve them.